Crisis communications is essential … before it even happens

 Clear lines of communication have to be established, staff need to be briefed about the crisis communications protocol and it’s essential that no-one should speak to anyone without consulting your crisis communications advisor.

-With over 10 years of experience in crisis and issues management, from deaths in road traffic accidents to health and environmental issues in manufacturing, I’ve faced many experiences where my calm and informed approach has meant a well-managed situation and a satisfactory outcome for the client.
+With over 17 years’ experience in public relations and communications, from deaths in road traffic accidents to health and environmental issues in manufacturing, I’ve faced many experiences where my calm and informed approach has meant a well-managed situation and a satisfactory outcome for the client.

 If you’ve not planned for a crisis situation, then I suggest you work with me to develop your plan and set out scenarios … before it happens.